 Complete refurbishment of monuments is a special case and requires complete balancing, both with a view to the environmental impacts and resource consumption of such buildings.
-However, as part of a BNB assessment, the results of the eco-balance of complete refurbishment projects on monuments can be optionally subjected to a qualitative assessment as a quasi-alternative method.
+If the permissible improvements in the energy efficiency of buildings are limited due to monument preservation, this can be taken into account in the evaluation result.

-Eco-balance of partial refurbishment projects
+• Eco-balance of partial refurbishment projects